Graves Of Early Benton County Settlers Not Final Resting Place

 Graves of Pioneers Give Place To Business Building (The Madison County Record - Huntsville, Arkansas - May 14, 1925)

 The graves in this ancient family burial ground were covered with vaults of native stone with slabs of European marble with quaint and beautiful lettering.
 The stone of the vaults was well cut and the slabs of marble are the full grave length and it is said that the lettering was done in Europe and the slabs brought to the Arkansas frontier by sailing boats, river boats, and ox-teams.
 On the tomb of Colonel McKisick appears these words: "To the memory of James McKisick, who departed this life on the twelfth day of January, 1848, in the sixty-fifth year of his age and in the confidence of a certain faith, in the comfort of a reasonable religious and holy hope in favor with Thee, our God, and in perfect charity with the world."
 On the tomb of Mrs. McKisick the inscription reads: "To the memory of Mary V. McKisick, consort of Colonel James McKisisck, who departed this life on the eighth day of December, 1854, in the sixty-seventh year of her age, in full communion with the Catholic Church," followed by words similar to the inscription on the tomb of her husband.
+Legend has it during the Civil War the tomb stone of Mrs. McKisick was used as a cook tabel and was severely damaged.
+The local chapter of the DAR has at some time replaced the old tomb stone.
 These tombs have been carefully reconstructed in the Centerton cemetery a short distance away.

 One of the tombs of the McKisisks in the Centerton Cemetery